TEAR-ERC/tandem/docs/getting-started/installation.rst

 .. code-block:: bash

-    spack install tandem polynomial_degree=3 domain_dimension=2
+    spack install tandem@main polynomial_degree=3 domain_dimension=2

 tandem can then be already loaded with ``spack load tandem``.
 Alternatively, we might prefer loading tandem from environment modules.
 We therefore now detail the procedure to generate such a module.
-The path where the module file should be installed and the name of the generated module files can be enhanced by updating ``~/.spack/modules.yaml`` with:
+The path where the module file should be installed (if e.g. you do not want to install on /home because you want to share your installation with other users), and the name of the generated module files can be enhanced by updating ``~/.spack/modules.yaml`` with:

 .. code-block:: yaml